corda/corda/docs/source/design/reference-states/design.md

 5. Then it re-does the initial calculation, re-creates the subflow with the new resolved tips using the factory, and re-runs it as a new subflow.

 Care must be taken to handle progress tracking correctly in case of loops.

-## Complementary solutions

-See discussion of alternative approaches above in the "design decisions" section.

-## Final recommendation

-Proceed to Implementation

-TECHNICAL DESIGN
----

-* Summary of changes to be included.
-* Summary of outstanding issues to be included.